-Raisins are dried grapes and are commonly available in green and black color.
-They are also available in brown, blue, purple, and yellow colors.
-Irrespective of their color, raisins are rich in fiber and phytochemicals, such as phenolic compounds that are known to promote human health (1).
+Many parents may consider raisins for babies’ diet.
+Raisins are dried grapes available in green and black, but you can also find other colors of raisins, including brown, purple, blue, and yellow.
+Regardless of color, raisins are high in fiber and phytochemicals, such as phenolic compounds, which improve human health (1).

 Are Raisins Safe For Babies?

 Raisins are considered safe for babies.
 But in general, raisins are considered a hypoallergenic dried fruit.
 Although raisin allergy is rare it does exist (2).
 Therefore, it is good to consult a doctor before you introduce raisins to your baby.